 She could hear pencil scratching against paper.
 "I'll let him know as soon as I see him," he reassured her.
 He paused and his voice was quietly determined when he spoke again, "Hey.
 Everything will work out, yeah?"

 Studying his face, she looked for any sort of reaction to the sound of her voice, but his face, oddly pale beneath his faint suntan, remained blank.
-Using a tissue from his bed tray, she wiped a trace of drool from the corner of his slack lips and waited for him to open his hazel-green eyes on his own, instead of as a response to pain.
+Using a tissue from his bed tray, she wiped a trace of drool from the corner of his slack lips and waited for him to open his hazel-green eyes on his own, instead of simply as an involuntary response to pain.

-"I tried calling Rafe, but, of course, his phone was disconnected," she told him, trying to keep her voice upbeat.
+"I tried calling Rafe, but, of course, his phone's disconnected," she told him, trying to keep her voice upbeat.
 "So I called Jess and he promised me the next time he saw Rafe he'd tell him to call home."
 She squeezed his hand.
 "By the time that happens, you'll probably be awake, and you can talk to him yourself."

 Rocky sat with her father for another several hours, filling him in on the latest goings-on of his favorite TV shows and reading to him out of the newspaper, before heading home to catch a couple hours' sleep.
 Luckily, she had enough vacation time accumulated—nearly three weeks—so she wouldn't have to work for the next few days; she would call her boss mid-week to let him know if she needed more time off.